A spreadsheet is free and familiar. It also falls apart around application number 20.

 Collaboration is fragile.
 If your partner or career coach is helping you track applications, shared Google Sheets become a minefield of accidental edits, deleted columns, and "who changed this?" conversations.

-The Hidden Cost of Manual Tracking
+The Real Cost of Manual Tracking

 Google Sheets vs Excel vs Notion